koding/kdlearn/faq/vm-poweroff.md

 ```
 both of the above messages, even though they look like errors are normal because a manual reboot has been requested.

 We don't recommend using `sudo poweroff` or `sudo shutdown` to power down your VM as it will leave the associated sub-systems in an unknown state which may disrupt you from using your account.
-Use the settings panel to stop/turn off your VM.
+Use the [VM settings modal](http://learn.koding.com/guides/understanding-vm-panel/) to stop/turn off your VM.